Dr. Kathryn (Kate) Moran

 Juniper previously served the NEPTUNE Canada project as Co-Chief Scientist in 2004-2006, and was President of the Canadian Scientific Submersible Facility from 2001 to 2011.
 He previously served as Associate Director of Science for NEPTUNE Canada and Director, User Engagement for Ocean Networks Canada previous to his current role.

-Ian Kulin joined NEPTUNE Canada in January 2012 as an Associate Director for NEPTUNE Canada.
-The engineering teams of NEPTUNE and VENUS merged in 2013 and his present position is directing Marine Operations.
-Work rolls for Ian include heading up the ONC facility at the Marine Technology Center in Sidney, BC as well as the position of Chief Scientist / Expedition Leader on multiple expeditions and maintenance cruises on vessels such as the R/V TG Thompson, R/V JP Tully and D/V JOIDES Resolution.
-Ian is a graduate of Dalhousie University (TUNS) and a LEEDS Accredited Professional Engineer.
-He spent the previous five years at the University of Rhode Island Graduate School of Oceanography (GSO) as an engineer on Dr. Robert Ballard’s E/V Nautilus team and as Project Manager on the Construction and Commissioning of the Inner Space Center at GSO.
+Prior to ONC, he spent five years at the University of Rhode Island Graduate School of Oceanography (GSO) as an engineer on Dr. Robert Ballard’s E/V Nautilus team and as Project Manager on the Construction and Commissioning of the Inner Space Center at GSO.
 GSO work included all Nautilus vessel upgrades, maintenance and future planning as well as development of a new instrument package for the Integrated Ocean Drilling Program.
-Prior to working on the Ballard team Ian worked for over 17 years managing various engineering projects in more than ten countries on three continents.
+Prior to working on the Ballard team, Ian worked for over 17 years managing various engineering projects in more than ten countries on three continents.

 Director, User Engagement

-Benoît Pirenne is Ocean Networks Canada Director, User Engagement.
-He joined the University of Victoria on October 2004 to build the Data Management and Archiving System for the NEPTUNE Canada and VENUS observatories.
-The department he directs consists of three groups: Software Engineering, User Services (with data quality, data products and learning) and Science Services, for a total of about 30 staff.
+Benoît Pirenne is Ocean Networks Canada’s Director, User Engagement.
+He joined the University of Victoria in October 2004 to build the Data Management and Archiving System for the NEPTUNE Canada and VENUS observatories.
+The division he directs consists of four departments: Science Services, Applied Science Solutions, the Canadian Integrated Ocean Observing System — Pacific Regional Association, and the World Data System — International Technology Office.

 Previously, Benoît spent 18 years at the European Southern Observatory (ESO, Munich, Germany), a leading Organization for astronomical research.
 At ESO Benoît assumed a number of scientific and technical positions.
 As Head of the Operations Technical Support Department in this Organization, he was responsible for running the data management and archiving system supporting both ESO's telescopes and the NASA/ESA's Hubble Space Telescope.